pmem/pmdk/doc/libpmemobj/pmemobj_root.3.md

 The size of the root object is guaranteed to be not less than the requested *size*.
 If the requested size is larger than the current size, the root object is automatically resized.
 In such case, the old data is preserved and the extra space is zeroed.
+If the requested size is equal to or smaller than the current size, the root object remains unchanged.
 If the requested *size* is equal to zero, the root object is not allocated.

 **pmemobj_root_construct**() performs the same actions as **pmemobj_root**(),